Cleocin; Cleocin-T; Clindacin ETZ; Clindacin Pac; Clindacin-P; Clindagel; ClindaMax [DSC]; Clindesse; Evoclin

 - This drug may catch on fire.
 Do not use near an open flame or while smoking.

-- Be sure your child does not have sex while using this drug.
-Your child may need to avoid sex for some time after care ends.
-Talk with the doctor.
+- Do not have sex while using this drug.
+You may need to avoid sex for some time after care ends.
+Talk with your doctor.

-- Condoms or diaphragms may not work to prevent pregnancy or stop the spread of diseases passed through sex while using this drug and for a period of time after your child stops this drug.
-Your child will need to use some other kind of birth control for some time after care ends.
-Be sure you know how long your child will need to do this.
-Talk with the doctor.
+- Condoms or diaphragms may not work to prevent pregnancy or stop the spread of diseases passed through sex while using this drug and for a period of time after you stop this drug.
+You will need to use some other kind of birth control for some time after care ends.
+Be sure you know how long to do this.
+Talk with your doctor.

 - Very bad irritation where this drug is used.